View Irene Kinnard's Obituary on journaltimes.com and share memories

 June 10, 1932 – April 18, 2019

-MANITOWOC - (formerly of Racine) – Irene Elizabeth (nee: Levenhagen) Kinnard, age 86 beloved wife of the late Edward G. Kinnard; passed away unexpectedly, yet peacefully, at her home in Manitowoc on Thursday, April 18, 2019.
+MANITOWOC (formerly of Racine) – Irene Elizabeth (nee: Levenhagen) Kinnard, age 86, passed away unexpectedly, yet peacefully, at her home in Manitowoc on Thursday, April 18, 2019.

 Funeral services celebrating Irene's life will be held in Draeger-Langendorf Funeral Home on Thursday, April 25, 2019 at 11:00 am with Fr.
 Joseph Hornacek officiating.
 Interment will follow in West Lawn Memorial Park.
 Visitation will be in the funeral home on Thursday from 10:00 – 11:00 am.